-Santiago is the capital, a sophisticated, tropical city (think palm trees) with fascinating museums, restaurants with fabulous food.
+Santiago is the capital, a sophisticated city with fascinating museums and restaurants with fabulous food.
 Another option is to visit Puerto Varas with its charming German architecture and food, and to explore the nearby Llanquihue Lake, volcanoes Osorno and Calbuco, waterfalls, and national parks.
 If you are into outdoor adventures, tiny Pucon is an excellent base for your adventures into the Andes of the Patagonia region.
 Lake Villarrica and Villarrica volcano are just two of the many features to explore there.
 Do make sure you visit Santa Cruz, the portal to the wine region, from which you can take day trips into the Colchagua Valley to sample the region’s rich red wines.

 Safety – According to the US Overseas Security Advisory Council, “Chile is moderately safe, with comparatively less violent crime than in other Latin American countries.
 Pick pocketing, telephonic scams, vehicle thefts, and residential break-ins are the most common crimes against tourists.”
 Credit card fraud is an issue.
 In Chilean cities be aware of your surroundings, like in any large city in the world.
 From January 2015 – March 2016, there was only one dead American reported which was due to suicide.
 According to the CDC, “Chile has no known risk of Zika from mosquitos.”
 It looks like Chile is relatively safe.